 Now, think of a physical object you own that is special to you and of which there exists only one.
 This might be a painting you bought, a collector’s item like a baseball card or a stamp, or a first-edition print of a book you love, signed by its author.

 These things are non-fungible.
 If someone asked to trade your autographed first-edition book for a fifth-edition reprint with no signature, you would (we hope) refuse.
 While the two contain the same words, they are not at all interchangeable.
 They are non-fungible.

-Now, in this thought experiment, take that principle and apply it to an e-book that comes with a unique digital signature certified by its author, of which let’s say only 25 official copies exist on the blockchain, and you’ve got yourself an NFT.
+Now, in this thought experiment, take that principle and apply it to an e-book that comes with a unique digital signature certified by its author, of which, let’s say, only 25 official copies exist on the blockchain, and you’ve got yourself an NFT.
 NFTs allow digital assets to be unique and have monetary value.
-If you own an NFT of even a JPEG, that NFT is yours, and even if someone screenshots it or downloads it, seemingly “stealing” it, they do not own it, and the public blockchain record verifies this.
+If you own an NFT, that NFT is yours, and even if someone screenshots it or downloads it, seemingly “stealing” it, they do not own it, and the public blockchain record verifies this.

 The beauty of the blockchain lies in its ability to make this transformation.
 And it has huge ramifications, one of which is how it allows artists of all media to be properly and directly compensated for their work.
 As long as something can be digitized, it can be made into an NFT.
 Songs, GIFs, JPEGs, photographs, digital drawings — all of these can be made into NFTS.

 Understanding how NFTs work requires a bit of psychological adjustment.
 How can a JPEG be unique and ownable if I can take a screenshot of it or download it onto my computer?
 That is a valid question, and it’s one that everyone asks themselves at some point along their journey from Web2 to Web3.